Ovarian cancer: Clear-cell carcinoma

 Ovarian clear-cell carcinoma is a rare subtype of epithelial ovarian cancer.
 Those diagnosed with ovarian clear-cell carcinoma are typically younger at the age of diagnosis and diagnosed at earlier stages than other subtypes of epithelial ovarian cancer.
 The highest incidence of clear-cell carcinoma of the ovary have been observed among young Asian women, especially those of Korean, Taiwanese, and Japanese background.
-Endometriosis has been linked to being the main risk factor for the development of clear-cell carcinoma of the ovary and has been found to be present in 50% of women diagnosed with clear-cell carcinoma of the ovary.
-The development of clots in the legs such as deep vein thromboembolism or in the lungs with pulmonary embolism is reported to be 40% higher in patients with clear-cell carcinoma than other epithelial ovarian cancer subtypes.
-Mutations in molecular pathways such as ARID1A, PIK3, and PIK3CA have been found to be linked to clear-cell carcinoma.
+Endometriosis has been linked to being the main risk factor for the development of clear-cell carcinoma of the ovary and is present in 50% of women diagnosed with clear-cell carcinoma of the ovary.
+The development of clots in the legs, such as deep vein thromboembolism, or in the lungs with pulmonary embolism, is reported to be 40% higher in patients with clear-cell carcinoma than other epithelial ovarian cancer subtypes.
+Mutations in molecular pathways such as ARID1A, PIK3, and PIK3CA are linked to clear-cell carcinoma.
 They typically present as a large, unilateral mass, with a mean size between 13 and 15 cm.
 90% of cases are unilateral.
-Ovarian clear-cell carcinoma does not typically respond well to chemotherapy due to intrinsic chemoresistance, therefore treatment is typically with aggressive cytoreductive surgery and platinum-based chemotherapy.
+Ovarian clear-cell carcinoma does not typically respond well to chemotherapy due to intrinsic chemoresistance; treatment is typically with aggressive cytoreductive surgery and platinum-based chemotherapy.